Code-Institute-Submissions/NbaQuiz/README.md

 (iv) Try to click on the correct answer to see the score counter to increment.

 (v) Try to click on the return to main menu button on the footer to return to the home page.

+Testing the quiz a possiblity that the same question can appear twice was not found in testing but code does not take away the possiblity.

 ### Last/End page
 (i) Try to shrink the browser to verify if the image does not overlap the text.